aaiit/telegram-bot/README.md

 to create your new webapp.
 Heroku will assign your webapp a name as well as the link to your webapp, which should be of the format [https://{yourherokuappname}.herokuapp.com/.](https://yourherokuappname.herokuapp.com/.)

-7. To the bot.py file, change the TOKEN variable to the API token of your telegram bot, and change the yourherokuappname to the name of your heroku app in the line

-> updater.bot.setWebhook('https://yourherokuappname.herokuapp.com/'  + TOKEN)
+7. Add the envirement variables

+> heroku config:set URL_MODEL="https://raw.githubusercontent.com/aaiit/aaiit.github.io/master/files/Bot_Model.zip"

+> heroku config:set WEB_URL="ttps://yourherokuappname.herokuapp.com/"

 8. Next, in your command line, type the following commands in the following order: